jonmatthis/jonmatthis/notes/2024-03-24-CI_Boston_Palestine.md

       -

 ## Call to Action
-- Stand up for Palestine
-  - React to this message
 - If you are jewish and you are experiencing cognitive dissonance between what you have been raised to believe and what you are seeing with your own eyes, I cannot recommend the documentary `Israelism` strongly enough
 - If you are an anti-zionist jewish person - I love you dearly with all my heart.
 This is your job.
 Find your voice, and have the conversations that need to be had.

-- To those of you
-- Boston Movement Community
+- I give all my love with all my heart to each of you who have earned it
+- I will not be back, but I will be around
+- We can build something better
+- Keep your eyes open

+- Free Palestine